DataDog/dd-trace-py/docs/configuration.rst

    * - ``DD_TRACE_PROPAGATION_STYLE_INJECT``
      - String
      - ``datadog``
-     - Comma separated list of trace context headers to inject into outbound requests.
+     - Comma separated list of propagation styles used for injecting trace context into outbound request headers.

        The supported values are ``datadog``, ``b3``, and ``b3 single header``.